UWAppDev/.github/profile/README.md

 ## Upcoming Events

 - Weekly work/play hours on Saturdays from 4PM - 6PM
-  - In Husky Union Building
+  - In Husky Union Building room 337
 - _More events coming soon!_

 <!--